- Overview

 David Ha is the Co-founder and CEO of Sakana AI, an AI Lab in Tokyo focused on advancing foundational AI models using the concepts of computational evolution.
 He previously worked as a Research Scientist at Google, leading the Google Brain Research team in Japan.
 His research interests include complex systems, self-organization, and creative applications of machine learning.
 He has published papers in the intersection of Deep Learning, Artificial Life, Neuroevolution and Complex Systems at NeurIPS, ICLR, ICML, GECCO, Artificial Life, Collective Intelligence.
 Prior to joining Google, he was a derivatives trader, serving as Managing Director and head of interest rates trading at Goldman Sachs in Japan.
 He obtained his undergraduate in engineering science from the University of Toronto, and a PhD from the University of Tokyo.Risto Miikkulainen

 Risto Miikkulainen is a Professor of Computer Science at the University of Texas at Austin and a VP of AI Research at the Cognizant AI Lab.
 He received an M.S. in Engineering from Helsinki University of Technology (now Aalto University) in 1986, and a Ph.D. in Computer Science from UCLA in 1990.
 His current research focuses on methods and applications of neuroevolution, as well as neural network models of natural language processing and vision; he is an author of over 500 articles in these research areas.
 At the Cognizant AI Lab he is scaling up these approaches to real-world problems.
-Risto is an AAAI, IEEE, and INNS Fellow; his work on neuroevolution has recently been recognized with the IEEE CIS Evolutionary Computation Pioneer Award, the Gabor Award of the International Neural Network Society, and Outstanding Paper of the Decade Award of the International Society for Artificial Life.2 The Basics
+Risto is an AAAI, IEEE, and INNS Fellow; his work on neuroevolution has recently been recognized with the IEEE CIS Evolutionary Computation Pioneer Award, the Gabor Award of the International Neural Network Society, and Outstanding Paper of the Decade Award of the International Society for Artificial Life.Online Supplement

 3 The Fundamentals of Neuroevolution